 Sink Size and Configuration

-Space vs. Functionality Balance: Van sinks need to maximize functionality within minimal space:
+Space vs. Functionality Balance: Van sinks need to maximize function within minimal space:

 -